BigBossErndog/Amara2/README.md

 # Amara2
-A C++ SDL3 game engine with Lua scripting.
+A light-weight C++ SDL3 game engine with Lua scripting.

 ## Setup
 ### Windows
-Amara2 requires VS Build Tools from Microsoft to be installed.
+Amara2 requires VS Build Tools from Microsoft to build your final game.
+You don't have to install it until you need to build your game.

 Download the installer from:

 https://visualstudio.microsoft.com/visual-cpp-build-tools/